-• The distributed NotesTracker repository also acts as the container for the NotesTracker Software Development Kit (SDK), that is, as the NotesTracker design repository.
+The distributed NotesTracker repository database also doubles up as the code container for the NotesTracker Software Development Kit (SDK), that is, as the NotesTracker design repository.

-As a licensed user of NotesTracker you get a version with open access to all NotesTracker source code and other design elements (forms, views, agents, etc).
-This enables your Notes developers and administrators to adapt your Notes databases for usage tracking, either with or without modifying the distributed NotesTracker behavior.
+As a licensed user (purchaser) of NotesTracker you will get a version of the repository with open design so that you have access to all NotesTracker source code (LotusScript and Formula Language) and all other design elements (forms, views, agents, etc).
+This enables your Notes developers and administrators to easily adapt your Notes databases for comprehensive usage tracking, by building the NotesTracker code into the database designs.

-If you are using an evaluation version of NotesTracker, all of the functions work without limitations and can be fully exercised, but do not get access to the underlying design elements.
+If you are using the free evaluation version, all of the functions work without limitations and can be fully exercised, but you do not get access to the underlying NotesTracker source code and design elements.
+In Lotus Notes terminology, the evaluation databases have "hidden" designs.

-Also distributed with the Repository are several example Lotus Notes databases to give potential users, administrators and developers some NotesTracker-ready applications to test and experiment with.
+Also distributed with the Repository are several representative Lotus Notes databases to give you as a potential user some representative NotesTracker-ready applications for familiarization and experimentation with NotesTracker configuration, usage and reporting:

 The example databases in the NotesTracker evaluation version are fully functional (but their designs are hidden).
-Our expectation is that with a little familiarization and testing of these you will see the potential for using NotesTracker in your organization and be able to make informed purchase decisions.
+Our expectation is that after a little experience using them you will quickly come to see the potential for NotesTracker in your organization and be able to make informed purchase decisions.

 The example databases in the NotesTracker purchased (licensed) version do not have their designs hidden.
-As a licensed user, your Notes/Domino developers can examine and use the various design techniques in these databases as a kick-off point to quickly learn, using this guide plus tutorial materials obtainable from the Web, how to adapt your own Lotus Notes applications and take full advantage of NotesTracker's capabilities.
+As a licensed user, your Notes/Domino developers should examine the various NotesTracker techniques in these databases as a kick-off point to quickly discover how NotesTracker can be put to use.

+This guide together with tutorial videos downloadable from the Asia/Pacific Computer Services website as well as tips on the NotesTracker News weblog, will quickly show your Notes developers and administrators how to adapt your own Lotus Notes applications and take full advantage of NotesTracker's capabilities.